Culper Ring: Secrecy

 Secrecy was so strict that Washington did not know the identity of all of the operatives.
 Townsend was recruited by Woodhull, who was especially insistent that his identity not be revealed, although Austin Roe and Jonas Hawkins needed to know him.

 Among the techniques that the Culper Ring used to relay information were coded messages published in newspapers and invisible ink, called a sympathetic stain, to write between the lines of what appeared to be typical letters.
-In the first months of the ring's operations, they were forced to rely on crude tactics to conceal their information before a complex web of codes and invisible ink were accessible, and so they relied on a small number of codes for memory.
+In the first months of the ring's operations, they were forced to rely on crude tactics to conceal their information before a complex web of codes and invisible ink was accessible, and so they relied on a small number of codes for memory.
 Woodhull used the codes 10 (New York), 30 and 40 (Post Riders), and 20 (Setauket) in his first letter of correspondence.

 Tallmadge realized the significance of creating a code book to increase their vocabulary.
 By July 1779, he had completed pocket dictionaries with lists of verbs, nouns, people, and places with their corresponding code numbers.
 The dictionaries were given to Washington, Woodhull, Townsend, and Tallmadge himself to ensure that they did not get into enemy hands.
 With the use of the codes, the letters were very complex and required much effort to write and comprehend.
 The code book helped Washington make sure that the Culper Ring spies had more support and operated in greater secrecy than previous Continental spies, perhaps with Nathan Hale in mind.
 Tallmadge, Woodhull, and Townsend were given code names and code numbers, along with Washington, Brewster, Roe, and Rivington.
 Washington's code number was 711.

 Known associates

 Robert Townsend as "Culper Junior"

 The general public was unaware of the Culper Ring's existence until the 1930s.
 Robert Townsend's identity as "Culper Jr." was discovered in 1929 upon examination of old letters written by Townsend in the Townsend family home.
-The historian Morton Pennypacker reviewed the letters and noticed that the handwriting in letters from the trunk, written by Robert Townsend, was similar to handwriting in letters written by "Samuel Culper Jr.", in Washington's collection.
+The historian Morton Pennypacker reviewed the letters and noticed that the handwriting in letters from the trunk, written by Robert Townsend, was similar to the handwriting in letters written by "Samuel Culper Jr.", in Washington's collection.
 Pennypacker would then approach Questioned Document Examiner, Albert S. Osborn, to confirm the handwriting was a match.
 Other evidence later corroborated Townsend's identity.

 James Rivington

-James Rivington was confirmed by scholars to be a member of the ring only in the 1950s.
+James Rivington was confirmed by scholars only in the 1950s to be a member of the ring.

 George Smith as "S.G."

-In the 1950's, local Smithtown historian, Virginia Eckels Malone, would discover that "S.G.", the codename for a spy who joins the Culper Ring in 1781 to replace Culper Jr., was George Smith, originally of Nissequogue and a great-grandson of Richard "Bull" Smith.
+In the 1950s, local Smithtown historian, Virginia Eckels Malone, would discover that "S.G.", the codename for a spy who joined the Culper Ring in 1781 to replace Culper Jr., was George Smith, originally of Nissequogue and a great-grandson of Richard "Bull" Smith.
 She would publish her findings in The Smithtown News beginning in 1959 in a series called News of Long Ago.